Tablets and e-book Readers

 Apple iPad.
 Wireless facility, some connect to the mobile phone network.
 Apples iBookstore stocks over 150,000 books

 Elonex has brought out one (the 500EB) for £70 which is full colour and, in addition to books can display photographs and videos and even plays music files via headphones.
 It has 2Gb memory but (unlike the Kindle) this can be increased using an SD card.
-It does NOT use e-ink, which means it displays more rapidly but takes a great deal more power - lasting around 6 hours, as opposed to the Sony and Kindle readers, which will last for days.
+It does NOT use e-ink, which means it displays more rapidly but takes a great deal more power - lasting around 6 hours, as opposed to the Sony and basic Kindle readers, which will last for days.
 Charging and downloading is via a USB cable to your PC.
 It does not connect wirelessly.
 A million free books can be downloaded from the Elonex site.

 Elonex Reader